hetznercloud/cli/docs/reference/hcloud_firewall_remove-label.md

 ## hcloud firewall remove-label

-Remove a label from an firewall
+Remove a label from a Firewall

 ```
 hcloud firewall remove-label <firewall> (--all | <label>...)